sftcd/openssl/esnistuff/README.md

+# This is just an Encrypted Client Hello (ECH) placeholder

 This is a stub file to point you at the branch that now has the current Encrypted Client Hello (ECH) code.